Find suitable part-time jobs in Dresden

 It is not only large logistics companies who are looking for warehouse assistants in Dresden, but also e-commerce companies.
 Warehouse assistants are a crucial part of the supply chain for ensuring timely delivery.
 More information about the requirements for warehouse assistants in Dresden can be found here.

 As a driver in Dresden, it is your job to ensure the punctual delivery of goods.
 As well as a driving licence, there are a few other requirements you should also meet.
-Find out here what you can expect working as a driver in Dresden.
+Find out here what you can expect as a driver in Dresden.

 Temporary bar staff